 Impairment Tests

-According to IAS 36, long-term assets must be audited for impairment, on a case-by-case basis, and annually for intangible assets with an indefinite useful life.
+According to IAS 36, long-term assets must be tested for impairment, on a case-by-case basis, and annually for intangible assets with an indefinite useful life.

 Contact